-Repayment options: flexible repayment options ranging from 10 to 30 years, including consolidation
+Repayment options: flexible repayment options including income driven options and loan terms ranging from 10 to 30 years, including a loan consolidation option

 Note: Parents applying for PLUS Loan must be careful to use the correct Social Security Number (SSN) – errors will cause you to have to complete a new application with the correct SSN so that we can match the records.

 • You must have an official FAFSA on file and have been reviewed for financial aid eligibility before this loan request may be considered.
 If your parent’s credit was approved, the loan request will be reviewed and processed.
 If your parent’s credit was denied, and they have indicated they would not pursue the loan, you will automatically be reviewed for additional unsubsidized loan eligibility.

 • A Graduate students you must have an official FAFSA on file and have been reviewed for financial aid eligibility before this loan request may be considered.
 If you are approved, the loan request will be reviewed and processed.
 If your credit was denied and you wish to discuss other aid options, please contact the Office of Student Financial Services. firstname.lastname@example.org (Email)

 • Complete Master Promissory Notes

 • Disclosure Statements and Direct PLUS Loan Correspondence